Slovenia Travel Information

 Business etiquette in Slovenia is similar to the rest of Western Europe.
 Men and women should dress conservatively in formal business suits.
 Shaking hands with both men and women is the norm and it is considered polite to greet women first.
 Business cards are often exchanged after introductions, and Slovenians are usually referred to by their title and surname.
 Business hours are 9am to 5pm, Monday to Friday.

 The international dialling code for Slovenia is +386.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City or area codes are in use, e.g. (0)1 for Ljubljana.
 Public telephones are operated with tokens or magnetic cards, which are available from newsagents, post offices and tobacco kiosks.
-Two major mobile phone operators provide GSM 900/1800 coverage.
-Internet cafes are prolific in Ljubljana and the larger towns.
+Wifi and internet cafés are prolific in Ljubljana and the larger towns, and free international calls can be made via the internet.

 Travellers to Slovenia from within the European Union may import the following goods duty-free: 800 cigarettes, 400 cigarillos, 200 cigars, and one kilogram tobacco; 10 litres spirits, 20 litres fortified wine or liqueur, 90 litres wine (no more than 60 litres sparkling wine), 110 litres beer.